One of the biggest decisions you will make about your landscape is which hardscape material to choose for your patio and other outdoor areas.

-Traditional gray poured concrete will cost up to $4.00 per square foot to install depending on the size of the project, access, slope, shape and other variables.
-And stamped, scored or colored concrete will cost up to $12.00 per square foot to install.
+Traditional gray poured concrete will cost around $4.00 per square foot to install depending on the size of the project, access, slope, shape and other variables.
+And stamped, scored or colored concrete will cost around $12.00 per square foot to install.

 What are the Cons of Installing Poured Concrete?

 Due to weather changes, extreme seasonal temperatures and age, concrete can crack — no matter how well it was initially installed and how many joints were put in place to prevent it.
 It can also be slick when wet, so you'll need to consider this if you are planning to install it around spas or pools.

 Though concrete is the most economical option, the cost to repair cracks in stamped concrete is usually higher than other materials and the repairs are often noticeable.
 It can be difficult to color match patches for cracks and other damage and if the crack is in a large area you may need to have the concrete removed and re-poured.

 Natural Stone vs. Concrete vs. Paver Patio?